MachinesWhoLearn/workshops/README.md

 * Marina also has a [list of books on probability](http://www.stat.washington.edu/courses/stat391/spring15/books.html), for STAT 391 students.

-* UW faculty member [Jake VanderPlas](http://staff.washington.edu/jakevdp/) is the author of O'Reilly's "Python Data Science Handbook".
+* UW faculty member [Jake VanderPlas](http://staff.washington.edu/jakevdp/) is the author of O'Reilly's [Python Data Science Handbook](http://shop.oreilly.com/product/0636920034919.do).
 All notebooks and resources used in the book are [posted](https://github.com/jakevdp/PythonDataScienceHandbook/tree/master/notebooks).

 ## Software

-**Lectures will be taught in Python.**
+**Q: Should I use Python or R?
+A: It depends on what you're doing, both langauges have their strengths; R is arguably better for Statistical Modeling, but for general machine learning/data science Python has a variety of robust libraries all at different levels of abstraction.
+Lectures will be taught in Python.**

 ### Machine Learning for Python